nap2000/docs/admin-delete.rst

 #.
 Marking as deleted
 #.
 Deleting all records
 #.
 Deleting the Survey Template and all its records
 #.
-Erasing the survey Template and all its records
+Erasing the survey Template and all its records (automatic and manual)
 #.
-Purging of backups
+Purging of backups (automatic)

 Marking Deleted
 ---------------